Tailored Instruction

 Presenting and reviewing strong as well as weak writing

-Graphic organizers such as a mind map, flowchart, spider map, or other visual that enables the connection of thoughts and ideas
+Graphic organizers such as a mind map, flowchart, spider map, or other visual that enables connections between ideas or between opinion and evidence

 Charts: information is organized by column (for instance, one column may be used for a character's name, another for that characters' particular traits, another for their major/general desire, another for their significant relationships, and another for growth)